 Anna, who only joined this year, shared some of her wonderful family portraits that she has been taking in recent years.
 Anna sees these portraits as a documentary of her children growing up and of their lives to date.
 As subjects, her children don’t care what they look like, whether they are laughing or crying and are not shy but neither are they performing for the camera.
 Anna prefers black and white images as she feels that colour can be a distraction.
 Many of Anna’s photos were taken quite close-up using a shallow depth of field with the focus invariably on the subject’s eyes.
-The image is not always a ‘head-shot’ she can focus on other aspects of the subject such as hands or feet etc. Hopefully we can include a gallery of some of her photos here soon.
-Thanks Anna for showing some of your fantastic photos.
+The image is not always a ‘head-shot’ she can focus on other aspects of the subject such as hands or feet etc. Thanks Anna for showing some of your fantastic photos.

 Nicholas closed proceedings by talking about botanical drawings and the photos of Karl Blossfeldt and how both have influenced his photography and interest in the minutiae of things botanical.
 We then proceeded to devour plate loads of cholesterol.
 Yum!